wmetryka/Fivem-api/README.md

 **How-to use :**

-Display the number of players online on a server:

 ```python
 import fivem

 server = fivem.getServer("88.214.59.183:30120")
 print(server.players)
 ```
+Display the number of players online on a server

 ```python
 fivem.getServer(ipServer:port) # default port is 30120